apache/maven-resolver/src/site/markdown/expected-checksums.md

   transport will ask for those in specified order (default is "SHA-1,MD5"), and first received and matched causes integrity validation algorithm to stop.

-Note: Since Maven 3.9.x you can use expression `${session.rootDirectory}` to store checksums along with sources as `session.rootDirectory` will become an absolute path pointing to the root directory of your project (where usually the `.mvn` directory is).
+Note: Since Maven 3.9.x you can use expression `${session.rootDirectory}/.mvn/checksums/` to store checksums along with sources as `session.rootDirectory` will become an absolute path pointing to the root directory of your project (where usually the `.mvn` directory is).